BrunoSalerno/trafiklab_service_tracker/README.md

 ```

 ## API keys
-To get your API keys, you have to create a project in [Trafiklab](https://www.trafiklab.se), enable the desires APIs, and generate the keys.
+To get your API keys, you have to create a project in [Trafiklab](https://www.trafiklab.se), enable the desired APIs, and generate the keys.